 Many of the variables presented in the database have been compiled or presented in previous projects, as follows:

-- Several of the wage-setting related variables were specified in such a way that they are closely related to or build upon variables contained in Visser 2015 (ICTWSS 5.0), so that a correspondence could be mapped.
+- Several of the wage-setting related variables were specified in such a way that they are closely related to or build upon variables contained in Visser 2015 (ICTWSS 5.0) [Note that ICTWSS 5.1 is available], so that a correspondence could be mapped.
 Where this is the case, similar variable names have been used (See also: Codebook for ICTWSS 5.0).